-at(1) crontab(1) Specified shell environment variables are retained when the commands are executed. hpterm(1) xterm(1) Some file descriptors other than standard input, standard output, and standard error remain open. newgrp(1) All exported variables retain their value. su(1) The environment is passed along unchanged.
+$at(1) \\ crontab(1)$ Specified shell environment variables are retained when the commands are executed. hpterm(1) xterm(1) Some file descriptors other than standard input, standard output, and standard error remain open. newgrp(1) All exported variables retain their value. su(1) The environment is passed along unchanged.

-Also, see Chapter 8, Planning User Access to System and Files, for guidelines on setting permissions on system files.
+Also, see Chapter 8 for guidelines on setting permissions on system files.